simonharris/ImDateTime/README.txt

 The intention is to preserve the DateTime API as closely as possible, whilst replacing the various modification functions.

+Note that since ImDateTime was created this has become core functionality in PHP, as provided by the DateTimeImmutable class.

 TODO:

  - getLastErrors()